RodrigoGalho/music-manager/README.md

-# musicManager
+# Music Manager
-A simple music manager app, build in angular JS and materialize frameworks.
+A simple music manager app, build in angular JS and materialize CSS.